Lectures on LHC Physics: Higgs physics

 The basis of three Pauli matrices we can write in terms of $\tau_{1,2,3}$ as well as in terms of $\tau_{+,-,3}$.
-The latter form of the generators corresponds to the two charged and one neutral vector bosons.
+The latter correspond to two charged and one neutral vector bosons.
 While the usual basis is written in terms of complex numbers, the second set of generators reflects the fact that for $SU(2)$ as for any $SU(N)$ group we can find a set of real generators of the adjoint representation.
-When we switch between the two bases we only have to make sure we get the factors $\sqrt{2}$ right
+When we switch between the two bases we only have to make sure we get the standard normalization of all fields as shown in Eq.\eqref{eq:cov_der},